-A guideline by the Pediatric Orthopaedic Society of North America states that surveillance is generally sufficient for discrepancies under 2 cm, and shoe lifts are appropriate for discrepancies from 2 to 6 cm, with surgical interventions used for larger discrepancies (Quinones, 2018).
-The American Academy of Orthopaedic Surgeons (2016, updated in 2021) produced a similar document.
-A guideline from Germany indicated that shoe lifts may be used if the discrepancy is from 2 to 5 cm, with surgery appropriate for larger discrepancies (Vogt, 2020).
-Guideline recommendations are based primarily on consensus.
-Available evidence consists of largely uncontrolled trials that presents a high degree of uncertainty in findings, particularly in determining the benefit of shoe lifts for patients with mild discrepancies of less than 2 cm.
+We found no evidence-based guidelines to inform this policy.
+Three publications offer a consensus of expert opinion to guide provision of shoe lifts for leg length discrepancy.
+The Pediatric Orthopaedic Society of North America states that surveillance is generally sufficient for discrepancies under 2 cm, and shoe lifts are appropriate for discrepancies from 2 to 6 cm, with surgical interventions used for larger discrepancies (Quinones, undated).
+The American Academy of Orthopaedic Surgeons (2021) produced a similar document.
+A review from Germany indicated that shoe lifts may be used if the discrepancy is from 2 to 5 cm, with surgery appropriate for larger discrepancies (Vogt, 2020).